siemens/kas/docs/userguide.rst

 There are (at least) four options for using kas:

 - Install it locally via pip to get the ``kas`` command.
 - Use the container image locally.
-In this case, download the ``kas-docker`` script from the kas repository and use it in place of the ``kas`` command.
+In this case, download the ``kas-container`` script from the kas repository and use it in place of the ``kas`` command.
   The script version corresponds to the kas tool and the kas image version.
 - Use the container image in CI.
 Specify